simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

-In a field in which data generators are not data analysis experts, the workflow as the added allure that it removes the need to think deeply about data analysis and instead shifts the responsibility to pre-approved software.
+In a field in which data generators are not data analysis experts, the workflow has the added allure that it removes the need to think deeply about data analysis and instead shifts the responsibility to pre-approved software.
 Note that these workflows are not always described with the mathematical language or computer coded needed to truly understand it